 Frequently, the acceptance materials will include time-sensitive materials that have to be returned to the host university or program organizer (i.e., university forms, instructions about remitting a deposit or the housing fee).

-We also encourage students to keep you informed about their Study Abroad program or to refer you to the appropriate websites and resources for additional information.
+We also encourage students to keep you informed about their study abroad program or to refer you to the appropriate websites and resources for additional information.
 The federal law known as the Family Education Reform and Privacy Act (FERPA) prevents us from releasing information that concerns students even to immediate family members.
 If you have questions, your first point of contact should be your student who will most likely have the information already.
 But don’t hesitate to reach out to us with any concerns or questions you might have!

 Just the same, we understand that there will be conflicting feelings about the upcoming experience.
-You and your student are excited about the opportunities that lie ahead but at the same time, there is some trepidation about being several thousand miles apart.
+You and your student are excited about the opportunities that lie ahead, but at the same time, there is some trepidation about being several thousand miles apart.

 Fortunately, there are some things you can do before, during, and after the study abroad period to support and maximize the learning experience of your student.
 Your support is very important and how you handle the time away will go a long way toward encouraging your student to thrive and learn from the overseas experience.

 One way to reduce the feeling of homesickness next semester is for you and your student to stay in touch regularly.
 There is a close correlation between morale abroad and messages from home.
-Stay informed about current events in the country and region where the student is studying.
+Stay informed about current events in the country and region where your student is studying.
 Many friends and family find reading about the overseas location to be both interesting and a good way to feel more in touch with the experiences of their student.

 You can support your student’s efforts to become more immersed in the host culture by reassuring him or her that you do not expect frequent long e-mail messages, a daily phone call, or text messages several times a day.
 By doing this, you are giving your student permission to spread his or her wings and fly — and in all likelihood, they will!